Our goal at QA.tech is clear – we want to push the boundaries of what’s possible with AI in software testing.

 Multimodality in AI: A Growing but Challenging Frontier

-One of the more interesting trends in AI right now is the push towards multimodality—building models that can handle different types of input like text, images, and video.
-While this has the potential to change how AI deals with complex tasks, progress hasn’t been as fast as some had hoped.
+One of the more interesting trends in AI right now is the push towards multimodality.
+This is essentially building models that can handle different types of input like text, images, and video.
+This has the potential to change how AI deals with complex tasks.
+Some hoped progress would be faster, but it has not met those expectations.

 “We still see quite a bit of focus on multimodality,” noted Vilhelm von Ehrenheim, Chief AI Officer at QA.tech.
 “Especially with images and sound.”
-OpenAI’s GPT-4 models, for example, aim to integrate all modalities into a single model, enabling users to interact with the AI through text, images, or even video.
+OpenAI’s GPT-4 models, for example, aim to integrate all modalities into a single model.
+This would enable users to interact with the AI through text, images, or even video.
 “The idea is that you could talk to it or send it a picture or video, and it would understand and respond accordingly.”

 But, as Vilhelm pointed out, building truly effective multimodal systems has hit some major roadblocks.
 “The capabilities of multimodality are still quite limited,” he explained.
 While the potential of these models is immense, the reality is more complex.
 “It seems to be a bigger challenge than many predicted,” Vilhelm added, acknowledging that integrating such varied data types into a cohesive model remains difficult.